Frequently Asked Questions

 Warnings and Precautions include1:

-• Posterior reversible encephalopathy syndrome (PRES): Discontinue XTANDI.
+• Posterior reversible encephalopathy syndrome (PRES): Discontinue XTANDI

 Learn more about these Warnings and Precautions